bitcoin21ideas/tony/index.md

 My native language is Russian and most of my work is focused on educating the Russian-speaking community, however I am working on a few projects in **English**:

 -   [BitCal](https://bitcal.21ideas.org/about/) -- a calendar of the most important historical Bitcoin events.
-The website already hosts the historical events and my next goal is to prepare a calendar that everyone will be able to download to their smartphone and a Nostr bot that will be notifying the Bitcoin history freaks by relays.
+The website already hosts the historical events and my next goal is to prepare a calendar that everyone will be able to download to their smartphone and a Nostr bot that will be notifying the Bitcoin history geeks by relays.

 -   [Nostr Guides](https://habla.news/p/npub10awzknjg5r5lajnr53438ndcyjylgqsrnrtq5grs495v42qc6awsj45ys7) -- I am a resident on Habla News, where I post concise guides on how to best interact with Nostr and corresponding apps and tools.